-Private Alternative Loans are another option for the students who need additional resources to attend college.
+Private Loans are another option for the students who need additional resources to attend college.
 Most private loans are credit-based and may require a co-signer.
 The interest rate can be variable or fixed and may be higher than the interest rate of a Federal Direct Loan.
 The maximum amount a student can borrow, in most cases, cannot exceed the Cost of Attendance minus other financial aid.
 In addition, for students who have borrowed multiple Private Loans, there are consolidation Loans available.
 When reviewing a Private Loan make sure to review the "Details" section to confirm you qualify.

 When applying for a private loan you may be asked to provide your lender with a loan period.
 Some lenders may have a default loan period for a academic year; however, here is how Dominican breaks down a loan period: